 Additionally, whatever you decide the title of the activity is, it must be used consistently – verbatim – throughout the application.
 From title page through the certificate of successful completion, the wording of the title, wherever it is used, must remain the same.

 What is a Learning Outcome?

-improving professional practice and patient/client outcomes?
-As continuing professional education, in all sectors – nursing, medicine, and pharmacy – transitions to a focused emphasis on outcomes, it becomes imperative for the
+education improving professional practice and patient/client outcomes?
+As continuing professional education, in all sectors – nursing, medicine, and pharmacy – transitions to a focused emphasis on outcomes, it becomes imperative